ksctl/docs/content/en/about/index.md

 {{% blocks/lead %}}

-The ksctl project by kubesimplify is a Cloud Agnostic Kubernetes Management command-line tool that helps developers and administrators to manage multiple Kubernetes clusters running on multiple cloud environments with options to choose from Self-Managed HA clusters to Managed Clusters provided by cloud providers
+The ksctl project by ksctl is a Cloud Agnostic Kubernetes Management tool that helps developers and administrators to manage multiple Kubernetes clusters running on multiple cloud environments with options to choose from Self-Managed HA clusters to Managed Clusters provided by cloud providers

 {{% /blocks/lead %}}